-Franz Liszt’s Hungarian Rhapsody No. 2, S.244/2, the second in a set of 19 Hungarian Rhapsodies by the Hungarian composer, and is by far the most famous of the set.
-Both solo piano and orchestral versions.
-Piano version is played by the Italian pianist and composer Paolo Marzocchi, and the orchestral version is performed by the Berliner Philharmoniker (the Berlin Philharmonic Orchestra), conductor: Herbert von Karajan.
+Italian pianist and composer Paolo Marzocchi plays Franz Liszt’s Hungarian Rhapsody No. 2, S.244/2, the second in a set of 19 Hungarian Rhapsodies by the Hungarian composer, and is by far the most famous of the set.
+In the second video, the orchestral version is performed by the Berliner Philharmoniker (the Berlin Philharmonic Orchestra), conducted by Herbert von Karajan.

 The piece consists of two distinct sections.

 The first is the lassan, with its brief but dramatic introduction.
 Although beginning on the C-sharp major triad, C-sharp minor is soon established as the home key.
 From this point on, the composer modulates freely, particularly to the tonic major and the relative major.
 The mood of the lassan is generally dark and melancholic, although it contains some playful and capricious moments.